torilabs/mqtt-prometheus-exporter/README.md

 Collected metric contains exact time of message read.
 This helps prometheus and other tools like Grafana to interpret the values correctly on time axis.
 The value and time are updated when new message is processed from MQTT broker and topic and all the labels match.

+**Raw or JSON message**

+MQTT Prometheus exporter consumes messages containing raw numeric value e.g. `12.5` or the value encoded in JSON e.g. `{"temperature":12.5}`.
+To enable JSON message format and consume values use `json_field` in metrics configuration.

 **Example of metric**
 ```
 # HELP temperature temperature measured on home sensors